Spark Your Success: Tips on Starting a Welding Business | MillerWelds

 Close up of an operator bent over a piece of metal he is welding

 You like welding and you’re good at it.
 You may even take on small welding jobs to earn some extra money.
-But how do you know when you’re ready to make your hobby or side gig a full-time business?
+But how do you know when you’re ready to make your hobby a side gig or full-time business?

-Three business owners share tips on starting a welding shop, what equipment to invest in and how to deal with customers.
+We spoke to two experienced business owners who have successfully transitioned from hobbyists to full-time welding entrepreneurs.
+They share their tips on starting a welding business, what equipment to invest in and how to manage customer relationships.

-• Gregg Whitehall owns Metalsmoke Design in Milwaukee.
-He spent 40 years in manufacturing jobs, including as a machinist, a welder and a weld supervisor.
-He did welding gigs on the side before starting his own full-time shop three years ago.
+Gregg spent 40 years in manufacturing jobs, including as a machinist, a welder and a weld supervisor.
+He did welding gigs on the side before starting his own full-time shop five years ago.

-• Missy Powell owns S.M.T.
-Metals in Arvada, Colo.
-She worked in a fabrication shop and was doing welding work on the side before going full-time on her own about a year ago, specializing in custom welding fabrication and sculpture.
+Missy worked in a fabrication shop and was doing welding work on the side before going full-time on her own about three years ago, specializing in custom welding fabrication and sculpture.

-Q: Why did you decide to start your own business
+Q: Why did you decide to start your own welding business?

 Missy: I was ready to have more control over my schedule and to be able to see my mom and my dad more.
 My dad is sick, so I wanted to be able to help my mom out a little bit more.